HonghyokKim/Total_Effect_Of_Heat/README.md

 **Update: July 17, 2026**

-The previous code did not correctly implement the intended estimands.
+The previous posted hands-on example code did not correctly implement the intended estimands.
+This issue was limited to the example code.
 The updated code now supports two analyses:

 1. **Total effect of high ambient temperature (HAT):** for example, comparing temperature ≥25°C with temperature fixed at 25°C or below.
 In this analysis, the direct-effect component of HAT is represented by the direct effect of heat waves (HW) like the paper.
 2. **Total effect of heat waves:** comparing HW = 1 with HW = 0.